 - 4.3.3.1 Where significant redevelopment is proposed for former industrial lands or major development with a regional focus is proposed within the West Harbour Planning Area, the City may require a comprehensive traffic analysis to assess impacts on the area.
-To that end the City may require the developer to execute an agreement with the City and/or the County providing for financial contributions to provide for any improvements to the traffic system necessary to support the development. - 4.3.3.2 Traffic improvements that may be required by the City and/or the County may include, but are not limited to, intersection improvements, road widening and contributions to future bridge construction.
-The City shall ensure bridge corridors, consistent with the Transportation Plan, are maintained, free of significant development, through the lands east of 1st Avenue West at the end of 14th Street West and north of 11th Street West so as to leave various options open for a future bridge across the inner harbour.
+To that end the City may require the developer to execute an agreement with the City and/or the County providing for financial contributions to provide for any improvements to the traffic system necessary to support the development. - 4.3.3.2 Traffic improvements that may be required by the City and/or the County may include, but are not limited to, intersection improvements, road widening, pedestrian access and contributions to future bridge construction.
+The City shall ensure bridge corridors, consistent with the Transportation Plan, are maintained, free of significant development, through the lands east of 1st Avenue West at the end of 14th Street West and north of 11th Street West so as to leave various options open for a future bridge across the inner harbour. - 4.3.3.3 Development of a property fronting onto a County road shall be in accordance with Section 5.1.3.12.